 If we want to define and implement an effective digital marketing strategy, it is important to know what each concept consists of and, especially, when, and how to apply them.
 But how exactly can we define each of these demands?

-Previously, at Incognito we gave you a few tips for demand generation and we know that the exact definition of demand generation is to create a need for the public for your products or services.
+Previously, at Incognito we gave you a few tips for demand generation and we know that the exact definition of demand generation is to create a need for the audience for your products or services.

 What strategies can I use for demand generation?